The sparse parity matrix: Tracing Warning Propagation

 Let us note that the processes $\cT,\hat\cT$, when truncated at depth $t\in \NN$, are equivalent to the following: generate a $2$-type branching tree up to depth $t$ from the appropriate type of root in which each variable node has $\Po(d)$ children which are check nodes and vice versa, generate messages from the leaves at depth $t$ at random according to $\vec q_*$ and generate all other messages up the tree from these according to the WP update rule.
+The equivalence follows from the fact that $\vec q_*$ is a distributional fixed point of WP in a $\Po(d)$ branching tree.
+This means that because the messages in the second construction at the lowest level of the tree are distributed according to $\vec q_*$ independently, so are the messages one level higher (independently of each other, but certainly not independently of the messages coming up from below).
+Recursively, each level has messages up which are distributed according to $\vec q_*$ independently, including those sent up to the root, so the constructions are certainly equivalent down to depth~$1$.
+Now consider the messages coming up to a particular vertex $u$.
+With no additional information, these are distributed according to $\vec q_*$ independently, but if we already know the message that $u$ sends to its parent, we must condition on the children of $u$ sending messages which are compatible with this information.
+This is precisely what the distributions in Definition~\ref{Def_T} do.

 The following is the critical lemma describing the local structure.
 Given an integer $t$, let us define $\cS_t$ to be the set of messaged trees rooted at a variable node and with depth at most $t$, and similarly $\hat\cS_t$ for trees rooted at a check node.
 For any $T \in \cS_t$ and matrix $A$, let us define